 A rock hyrax (Procavia capensis) is a medium-sized mammal resembling a guinea pig with short ears and tail, weighing an average of 8.8 lbs (4 kg).

-Incredibly enough, the closest living relatives of the Rock Hyrax are elephants and manatees! skeleton can be shipped worldwide.
+Incredibly enough, the closest living relatives of the Rock Hyrax are elephants and manatees!
+This 19" long skeleton can be shipped worldwide.
+It is an imperfect specimen and has been discounted significantly.

 They are generally found in Africa and the Middle East, sticking to rocky areas where it’s easier for them to escape from predators.
 For that purpose they are also known to use sentries that issue alarm calls whenever predators approach – one of the few species to do so.